CAIDA/catalog-data/sources/solution/how_to_look_up_as's_rank_using_as_relationship_file/README.md

 ## **<ins>Introduction</ins>**

 This solution helps classify an asn based upon its relationships to other asns.
 The following [script](rel_2_class.py) takes in all AS Relationships from a local .as-rel file to determine every asn's classification.
 This is done by getting the number of providers and customers of each asn, storing them in a dictionary labeled, ```as_2_data```.
 This data is then used to determine classifications, which are stored in a dictionary labeled ```as_2_class```.
 The classifications for each asn is then printed to STDOUT.
-More information on the classifications can be found [here](###Data-Structure-Format:-as_2_class).

 ### Usage